kensanata/just-halberds/Altenstein.md

 > Baldsind says: “I have inherited the tower of Tempelsumpf (the temple swamp) but it has been taken over by a dozen devils.
 If you get rid of these devils for me, I shall reward you all.
 Turn left before crossing Sternbrück (the Starbridge) and you’ll find the tower in the devils’ swamp.” → Those devils are there because Nergal was promised a hundred souls by the former owner those have not yet been delivered!

 > Baldsind says: “Many years ago, my brother Baldwin was lost in castle Falkenegg when the dragon Eisatem arrived.
-Return our family heirloom to me, and I shall reward you with the hand of my sister.”
+Return our family heirloom to me, a small sceptre.
+I shall reward you with the hand of my sister when you do.”

 ### Baldweche